Buy online and Save! Pre-purchase your ticket online to access tickets at a discounted rate and skip the ticket queues

 Waiheke is an easy trip from Auckland City – perfect for a special meal, a full day adventure or even a weekend getaway.
 We recommend dedicating at least half a day to experience the island.

-No you can't take a car on a Fullers ferry, as we operate a passenger service only.
+No you can't take a car on a Fullers ferry, as we operate a passenger service only, however you can hire a car or scooter – check out our Drive Waiheke package for a cost-effective option.

-The Waiheke Island Fullers ferry service arrives at Matiatia Wharf, located on the western side of the island.
+The Waiheke Island Fullers360 ferry service arrives at Matiatia Wharf, located on the western side of the island.
 This is the main wharf, where most tours, bus services and taxis originate from.

 There are plenty of options for travel once you get to Waiheke, from a convenient Hop-on Hop-off bus to public buses to car/scooter hire to taxis.
 Fullers operates the Waiheke Island Explorer Hop-on Hop-off Bus which meets the ferries on arrival every 30 minutes during Summer (operating between 9.50am and 7.15pm).
 Read more about the flexible tour here.
 You can also hire a car or scooter – check out our Drive Waiheke package for a cost-effective option.